predictive-powers 0.6.0

 agent.setPersonality("You are a very sad and depressed robot. "

-+ "Your answers highlight the sad part of things "
++ "Your answers highlight the sad part of things " + " and are caustic, sarcastic, and ironic.");

 // Conversation loop